Sheila Parker: Club career

+She later played for Chorley Ladies.
+Parker played for St Helens in the 1983 WFA Cup final which they lost 3–2 to Doncaster Belles.

+International career

 When the Women's Football Association (WFA) tasked Eric Worthington with constructing the first official England national team in 1972, he selected Parker as his captain after a series of trials.
 She was 24, already married and returning from the birth of her son earlier that year.

 Parker, a centre half, retained the captaincy until 1976, when she was left out of the squad for a Home Nations tournament against Wales and Scotland.
 Carol Thomas assumed the captaincy.
 Parker returned to the team in November 1977, scoring the winning goal in a 1–0 victory over Italy at Plough Lane.
 Wendy Owen reported that her central defensive partner Parker played for England until 1980.